robsontenorio/marina/swarm/README.md

 - At this pint you can access the **Nginx Proxy Manager** at http://YOUR-VPS-IP-ADDRESS:81
 - If you change any configuration on docker-compose.yml you need to re-deploy the stack.
-- Think it as a `docker-compose up` command, but for Swarm.

 ## Point your domains to the VPS